sudowing/service-engine/README.md

   complexResources
 });
 ```
-In the first example `cms_providers` is named as both the `topResourceName` && `subResourceName`, which is fine as there are no aggregations resulting in changes to field names or data types.
+In the first example `cms_providers` (schema: `cms` & view: `providers`) is named as both the `topResourceName` && `subResourceName`, which is fine as there are no aggregations resulting in changes to field names or data types.
 The use of *calculatedFields* is only used to transform the data within the confines of the original datatype of the field (notice the key name in `calculatedFields` hasn't changed from the original field).
 You would likely never do this, as a normal view would be a better place to store such a query -- but I've placed it here only to help highlight how the feature works.

 In the second example, there are both **groupings** and **aggregation functions** that change the name and/or data type of the fields reported in the **`dbSurveyQuery`**.
 This is a problem because the result structure doesn't exist and won't be automatically provisioned as a validator.

 To solve this....
 I intentionally create a view that exists only for reference here in this complex query configuration.
 This resource, referenced as *topResourceName*,  `public_i001_city_state_entity_provider_n` is/could be a view I created specifically for the purpose of use in this complex resource (schema: `public` & view: `i001_city_state_entity_provider_n`).
 I use the `i`+`#` prefix to identify DB objects that "are not real".

 ##### **NOTE**: I know this is a bit clunky.
 I'll buy a beer for the person who comes up with something more elegant.
+But it works.
+And that's not nothing. :fire:

 # <a id="application-recommendations"></a>Application Recommendations